 Raia is on the hunt, and she never misses a target.
-No matter how big he–they–might be.
+No matter how big he–or they–might be.

 Arghet doesn’t know what to make of the new addition to the clan.
 Skehl is huge, an indomitable warrior with a beserker’s power.
-Once part of a hated enemy clan, he’s watched carefully.
-Somehow Arghet finds himself having to look after the beast.
+But he was once an enemy.
+Somehow, Arghet is tasked with looking after him.
 Arghet’s a Vyctore warrior.
-He has more important things to do than care for a troubled male.
-He’s doing his best to track down the strange female who stole his kill not long ago.
-Oddly, she bears the same skin markings as Skehl, a dark tribal marker on her left cheek.
+He has more important things to do than babysit, like trying to track down the strange female who stole his kill.
+Oddly, she and Skehl bear the same tribal marker on their faces.

-But when he finally finds her, Arghet learns he’s no longer the hunter, but the hunted.
+But when Arghet finally finds her, he learns he’s no longer the hunter but the hunted.
 And that Skehl is much more than the quiet, subdued warrior he once seemed…

 A M/M/F bisexual, menage romance.

 - Series: The Instinct

 - Genre: Paranormal/Scifi, Erotic, LGBTQ+

 - Publisher: No Box Books